admin-ch/CovidCertificate-UIdoc/README.md

 The content of the csv is exactly the content needed by the API.
 Use the [API documentation](https://github.com/admin-ch/CovidCertificate-Apidoc#request---certificate-data) to be able to select appropriate values for the various fields of the csv file.

 The csv separator is ;.
-It means that you can't use the ; in the columns of the csv file.
+It means that you can't use the ; in the data of the csv file.

 The two supported file format encodings are UTF-8 (prefferred) and Windows-1252